mozilla/areweslimyet/faq/faq.md

 ## What's the difference between "resident memory" and "explicit"?

-'''Resident memory''' (also known as "resident set size" or RSS) is the single best measure of a process's memory usage.
+**Resident memory** (also known as "resident set size" or RSS) is the single best measure of a process's memory usage.
 RSS measures the amount of physical memory (RAM) Firefox's process is using.
 This counts code, but does not count memory paged out to disk.

-'''Explicit memory''' is memory that Firefox has explicitly allocated, either via `malloc` or `mmap`.
+**Explicit memory** is memory that Firefox has explicitly allocated, either via `malloc` or `mmap`.
 The explicit measure is particularly useful when checking for memory leaks.
 If the measured explicit value at two points in time is the same, then we've `free`'d as much as we've `malloc`'ed between those two points in time.
 In contrast, the RSS values at those two points might not be the same, for example because our heap might become fragmented.

-The ''explicit'' measurement comes from Firefox itself.
+The *explicit* measurement comes from Firefox itself.
 It has had bugs in the past, and the exact set of allocations it covers has changed over time.
-It is therefore tricky to compare ''explicit'' measurements between two distant builds.
-The ''resident'' numbers come from the operating system and should be comparable between all builds.
+It is therefore tricky to compare *explicit* measurements between two distant builds.
+The *resident* numbers come from the operating system and should be comparable between all builds.

 ## Why are there gaps in the graphs?